-- Bonds can be backed up by a variety of assets such as mortgages, equipment, or other companies
+Bonds can be backed by a variety of assets, such as mortgages, equipment, or other companies

-Corporate bonds are usually sold through a third party called the corporate trustee.
-Having a third party helps solve a number of issues.
-For example, it might be difficult for investors to understand covenants and determine if companies are keeping with the contract details.
+Corporate bonds are usually sold through a third party, called the corporate trustee.
+Employing a third party helps solve a number of issues.
+For example, it might be difficult for investors to understand covenants and determine if companies are keeping in line with the contract details.
 By having a knowledgable third party, investors can rely on the trustee to manage the relationship with the corporations.

-There are five categories of corporate bonds: public utilities, transportations, industrials, banks and finance companies, and international issues.
+There are five basic categories of corporate bonds: public utilities, transportations, industrials, banks and finance companies, and international issues.
 The five categories can be further broken down.
-For example, for the transportation category, it includes airlines, railroads, and trucking companies.
+For example, the transportation category includes airlines, railroads, and trucking companies.

 Security of bonds

-Security for bonds suggests some kind of underlying asset that can back up the issue.
-This is preferable by investors as it provides backing in case the corporation defaults.
-Extra asset backing the bond provides security beyond the credit of the issuer.
+Security for bonds suggests some kind of underlying asset that backs up the issue.
+This is preferable for investors, as it provides risk protection against a potential corporate default.
+Assets backing the bond provide security beyond the credit of the issuer.

 Bonds can be backed by different assets.
-For example, bonds that are backed by mortgages are mortgage bonds.
-A mortgage bond gives the bondholders the ability to sell mortgaged properties to satisfy unpaid obligations to bondholders.
+For example, bonds that are backed by mortgages are mortgage-backed securities (MBS).
+A mortgage bond gives the bondholders the ability to sell mortgaged properties to satisfy any unpaid obligations to bondholders.

 Collateral trust bonds

-Collateral trust bonds are similar to mortgage bonds except houses is not used to back up the bond.
-This is used by companies that do not own fixed assets or real property.
+Collateral trust bonds are similar to mortgage bonds except houses are not used to back up the bond.
+These are used by companies that do not own fixed assets or real property.
 Instead, these companies own securities of other companies.
-When issuing bonds, they pledge stocks, bonds or other obligations they own of other company.
+When issuing bonds, they pledge such stocks, bonds, or other investments that they own in other companies.

 Equipment trust certificates

-As the name suggests, guaranteed bonds are bonds that are guaranteed by another corporation.
-This helps decrease the default risk as another corporation will step in and fulfill the covenants of the bond.
-However, this does not make the bond free of default risk, as the corporation that guarantees the bond might be unable to fulfill the contract of the bond.
+As the name suggests, guaranteed bonds are bonds that are guaranteed.
+The guarantee is provided by another corporation.
+This helps decrease the default risk, as another corporation has agreed to step in and fulfill the covenants of the bond if the need arises.
+However, this does not make the bond totally free of default risk, as the corporation that guarantees the bond might be unable to fulfill its guarantee contract.

 High yield corporate bonds

 High yield bonds, or junk bonds, are rated below investment grade by rating agencies.
-This term suggests that the bond is higher risk but does not mean the corporation which issued the bonds will default or is subject to bankruptcy.
-High yield bonds fall into three types of issuers, which are original issuers, fallen angels, and restructurings and leveraged buyouts.
+The term suggests that the bond is higher risk but does not mean the corporation which issued the bonds will default or is subject to bankruptcy.
+High yield bonds fall into three types of issuers: original issuers, fallen angels, and restructurings and leveraged buyouts.

 Due to the way default payment is calculated, it is important to take into account recovery rates.
 This is because investors often recover payments that were missed or were late.
-The recovery rate for corporate bonds is around 38% and is not related to the size of the bond issuance.
+The recovery rate for corporate bonds is around 38%.

-Thank you for reading CFI’s article on corporate bonds.
-To keep learning and advancing your career, we recommend these resources:
+Thank you for reading CFI’s article on Corporate Bonds.
+To keep learning and advancing your career, we recommend these additional CFI resources: